Moshe Reiss

 persecution of his Jewish co-religionists.
 Similarly John Paul II words

-these exercised a profound impact of me.
-Their declarations, it seemed
+All these exercised a profound impact of me.
+Their declarations, it

 Christian Anti-Semitism culminating in the Shoah.
 Thus the Shoah